Plon/MasterThesis/LitReview/deep_reinforcement_learning.md

 ## Deep Q Network.
 Deep Q Network (DQN) is a model-free value-based RL algorithm that extends the tabular Q-learning algorithm to the continuous state space.
 It was introduced by researchers from DeepMind in 2013 \cite{mnih2013playing}.
-DQN approximates the Q-values using artificial neural networks instead of a lookup table like Q-learning.
+DQN approximates the Q-values using a convolutional neural network instead of a lookup table like Q-learning.
 The network takes the state as input and outputs the Q-values of all actions from that state.
 For this reason, DQN only works for low-dimensional, discrete action spaces.
 As for Q-learning, the Q-values are initialized to random estimates and then improved as the environment is explored.
 The algorithm is off-policy as it learns the greedy policy while following a non-greedy policy, e.g., $\epsilon$-greedy.